 Are you unable to watch your favorite Netflix TV show on a rainy Sunday afternoon?
 Irritating huh?
 If you are facing issues like too many people are using your account while streaming then definitely you need to see who all are using your Netflix account.
 There is a limit to the number of users who can stream at the same time depending on your plan.

-If you see that users have logged in to your Netflix account from devices which you never used or from locations where you were never present then it is time to sign out of all devices which will kick someone off Netflix account if not everyone.
+If you see that users have logged in to your Netflix account from devices that you never used or from locations where you were never present, then it is time to sign out of all devices which will kick someone off Netflix account if not everyone.
 And after that even change your Netflix password so that no one can log in again.

 How To Check If Someone Is Using Your Netflix Account